 Improving community well-being through housing

-This project considers Indigenous housing and Northern housing, the housing needs of those in greatest need, sustainable housing and communities, and a balanced supply of housing from affordable housing to home ownership.
+This project considers Indigenous and Northern housing, the housing requirements of those in greatest need, sustainable communities, sustainable housing, and housing supply.
 Its main output will be the creation of a sustainable research platform based on Indigenous/Cree research methodologies.
-This will facilitate understanding and monitoring of housing conditions and changes in housing conditions in relation to individual, family, and community well-being from social, economic, and health perspectives.
+This will facilitate understanding of housing conditions, as well as changes in housing conditions, and their relationship to individual, family, and community well-being.

 Prof. Riva is responsible for devising and overseeing the implementation of the research project and development of the research platform.
 She also provides scientific expertise and supervises the research work.